-Travelling with kids can be stressful, especially when it comes to keeping them entertained on long flights.
-One common question parents have is whether or not battery operated toys are allowed on airplanes.
+Traveling with kids can be stressful, especially when it comes to keeping them entertained on long flights.
+One common question parents have is whether or not battery-operated toys are allowed on airplanes.

 Let’s take a closer look at what you need to know when traveling with battery-operated toys.